5x10: The Ultimate Hypertrophy Workout

 How often should the 5x10 workout be performed?

-The 5x10 workout can be performed 3-4 times per week, with at least one day of rest between sessions to allow for muscle recovery and growth.
+The 5x10 workout can be done three to four times per week, with adequate rest between sessions to ensure recovery and progress.

 What exercises are typically included in the 5x10 workout?